nf-core/website/markdown/developers/modules.md

 1. All mandatory and optional input files MUST be included in `input` channel definitions.

-2. Non-file mandatory arguments or arguments needed to modify the command to make the module run with no error, they SHOULD be provided as value channels (for example `lib_type` in [salmon/quant](https://github.com/nf-core/modules/blob/master/modules/nf-core/salmon/quant/main.nf)) - see 'Input/output options' below.
+2. Non-file mandatory arguments or arguments needed to modify the command to make the module run with no error, SHOULD be provided as value channels (for example `lib_type` in [salmon/quant](https://github.com/nf-core/modules/blob/master/modules/nf-core/salmon/quant/main.nf)) - see 'Input/output options' below.

 3. All _non-mandatory_ command-line tool _non-file_ arguments MUST be provided as a string via the `$task.ext.args` variable.